JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Removes all leading and trailing spaces from a string.

 ```
-FUNCTION AfxPathRemoveBlanks (BYREF wszPath AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathRemoveBlanks (BYREF wszPath AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |